qduld/rcs-wcs-react/README.md

 # Projects Introduction

-Warehouse wire-side warehouse project based on react pixi implementation
+Warehouse wire-side warehouse project based on react pixi implementation, You can use it as a template for warehouse IoT applications

 ## What you can learn